thriveweb/cosmetic-medical/content/pages/home.md

     **Buy Now.
 Pay Later.
 Up to 24 Months Interest Free**

-    Teeth On Ferry has teamed up with zipMoney to give you the opportunity to pay for your purchase with flexible monthly payment plans.
+    The Cosmetic Medical Academy has teamed up with zipMoney to give you the opportunity to pay for your purchase with flexible monthly payment plans.

     Get a decision in real-time